 Condition of Iranian Women under the Clerics' Rule

-"And he caught her, and seized her, and tore the helmet
+"And he caught her, and seized her, and tore the helmet from

-there rolled forth from the helmet coils of dusky hue, and Sohrab
+rolled forth from the helmet coils of dusky hue, and Sohrab

 beheld it was a woman who had overcome him in the fight.
 And he

-was confounded, and said, if daughters of Iran are like thee,
+was confounded, and said, if daughters of Iran are like thee, and

-and go forth unto battle, non can stand against this land."
+go forth unto battle, non can stand against this land."

 - FERDOWSI, Epic Poet of Iran, 940-1020A.D.

-In the long and tumultuous history-of -We Iranian people, women's
+In the long and tumultuous history-of -We Iranian people,

-flows, but, unfortunately, for the most part their rights have
+and flows, but, unfortunately, for the most part their rights have

 been violated.
 This is particularly true for the 16 years of the